DreamScene-Project/DreamScene/README.md

 ### News
 - 2024-07-01: Our paper is accepted by ECCV2024 and to be published!
+- 2025-07-29: We released the [webpage](https://jahnsonblack.github.io/DreamScene-Full/) for our ECCV extension!

 ### TODO
 - [x] Release the code of Formation Pattern Sampling (FPS) for single object.
 - [x] Release the code of entire DreamScene for generating dream scenes and our demo video.
 - [ ] More samples, and tools for generating layout interactively.
+- [ ] Release the code of the improved extension version with full pipeline.
 ## Getting Start!
 ### Requirments